 Note about settings and sequences: Settings such as the pitch bend range, and the sequence recorded in the sequencer are not saved during power off.
 The PHENOL experience is designed to be immediate and easy to learn, therefore PHENOL starts up fresh each time.

 MIDI signals can be input via the DIN jack or the USB connection.
 The USB will show up as a class-compliant USB MIDI device on your computer.
 Both inputs can receive messages at the same time.

-There are no settings for the MIDI converter.
+There are no settings for the MIDI converter channel or output mapping.
 It always responds on MIDI channel 1.
 Note messages will be converted to voltages on the PITCH OUT and GATE OUT jacks using monophonic last-note priority.
 The modulation wheel will produce voltages on the MOD OUT jack.
 Clock signals received will produce pulses on the CLOCK OUT jack.
 Note that the clock output produces 1/16th note pulses, despite MIDI clock running at a higher rate.

 Pitch bend messages will work in the normal way when notes are played.
 Program change commands can be sent to PHENOL to adjust the amount of bend.
 Programs 1-12 set the bend range from 1-12 semitones.

 Some keyboards generate MIDI start, continue and stop messages when using the internal sequencer or arpeggiator.
 PHENOL will respond accordingly by starting and stopping the CLOCK OUT signal.
 Sometimes you might want it to continue generating clock pulses despite your keyboard's sequencer being stopped.
 We made an enhanced version of the PHENOL firmware (ver.
 1.26 released in August 2018) which allows MIDI clock stop messages to be ignored.
 See below for usage instructions.